Types of Manuscripts Accepted

 Submission of a manuscript implies: that the work described has not been published before; that it is not under consideration for publication anywhere else; that its publication has been approved by all co-authors, if any, as well as by the responsible authorities – tacitly or explicitly – at the institute where the work has been carried out.
 The publisher will not be held legally responsible should there be any claims for compensation.
 If you include figures, tables, or text passages that have already been published elsewhere, you must obtain permission from the copyright owner(s) for both the print and online format and include evidence that such permission has been granted.
 Any material received without such evidence will be assumed to originate from the authors.
 Please be aware that some publishers do not grant electronic rights for free and that the publisher will not be able to refund any costs that may have been incurred in order to receive these permissions.
 In such cases, material from other sources should be used.

-Online Submission: Authors should submit their manuscripts (articles and book reviews only) electronically to http://www.editorialmanager.com/jeod.
+Online Submission: Authors should submit their research articles electronically to http://www.editorialmanager.com/jeod.
 Electronic submission substantially reduces the editorial processing and reviewing times and shortens overall publication times.
 Please follow the hyperlink “Submit online” and upload all of your manuscript files following the instructions.
 Upon receipt of the paper, a confirmation email will be sent electronically.
 The submission is not complete if a confirmation email has not been received.
 File format: Papers should be submitted in Word.
 Save your file in doc format.
 Do not submit docx files.
 This journal follows a double-blind reviewing procedure.
 Authors are therefore requested to submit two documents at the time of their submission:

 - A title page only, which includes: